Q: What’s this show about?

 Q: What can I do to help promote the show?

 A: What a wonderful question!
 Glad we thought of it.
 Here’s the list…

 Review Us: First place to drop reviews is at our iTunes Store page.
-After that, write us up on your blog, on message boards you frequent, and on social networking sites (including Twitter, Facebook, YouTube, and MySpace).
+After that, write us up on your blog, on message boards you frequent, and on social networking sites (including Twitter, Facebook, Google+ and YouTube).
 Speaking of the last, joining our pages at those social networking sites (linked at top) helps get the word out quite well, too.
 And thanks, by the way.

 Link To Us: If you provide links on any page you manage or maintain, throw us in there, too.

 Chat Us Up: If you like the show, tell others!
 Especially if they love horror as much as we do.

 Q: How can I interact with the show?